Reference Tests

 'y'.upper() == 'Y'

-, only the tagged tests are
+If run with pytest --tagged, only the tagged tests are

-is run with --write-all
+When pytest is run with --write-all or --write, it causes

 the framework to regenerate reference data files.
 Different kinds of